Living With NTM

 Managing the Disease

-Most patients with NTM pulmonary disease have another underlying lung disease, such as COPD or bronchiectasis.
+Most patients with NTM pulmonary disease have another underlying lung disease, such asr bronchiectasis or COPD.
 Treatment of these illnesses can help improve some of the symptoms of NTM disease, like cough and shortness of breath.

 Fatigue is a common symptom.
 It is important for patients to maintain their weight through proper nutrition and use nutritional supplements if necessary.
 Exercise is also important and may improve feelings of fatigue.